aidanwhiteley/books/README.md

 ~~~~
 mvn spring-boot:run
 ~~~~
-To run a client to access the microservice, head on over to https://github.com/aidanwhiteley/books-react or see the section below on using Docker.
+To run a client application to access the microservice, head on over to https://github.com/aidanwhiteley/books-react or see the section below on using Docker.

 ### Available Spring profiles
 There are Spring profile files for a range of development and test scenarios.